SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

    :align: center

 In contrast,
-if you declare ``Temperature`` as a structure, that gives the temperatures value semantics instead of any shared state.
+declaring ``Temperature`` as a structure, gives the temperatures value semantics instead of any shared state.
 This gives you what you actually wanted: two independent temperatures, one for the oven and one for the room.